8-Bit Theater: Legacy

 The success of 8-Bit Theater and another sprite comic Bob and George, along with their ease of creation, led to hundreds of other sprite comics.
 One list of sprite comics identified over 1,200 sprite comics as of 2004.
 Shaenon K. Garrity said in a history of webcomics: "With the success of sprite comics like Brian Clevinger's 8-Bit Theater (2001) and clipart comics like Ryan North's Daily Dinosaur Comics (2003) and David Malki's Wondermark (2003), people discovered that they didn't need to be able to draw to be webcartoonists.
 The barn door flew open".
 However, no other sprite comic reached the popularity of 8-Bit Theater.

 8-Bit Theater was Brian Clevinger's first experience writing a comic.
 His experience, as well as exposure through the comic, allowed him to write more comics, including Atomic Robo as well as writing for both Marvel Comics and DC Comics.

 The comic was part of the Create a Comic Project, in which versions of the comic with dialog removed were provided to allow students to write their own, encouraging writing and creativity skills.
 An expansion pack for the board game Bargain Quest was released in 2019, based on characters and items from 8-Bit Theater.

 In 2021, Clevinger launched a Kickstarter for the 8-Bit Theater 20th Anniversary Complete Script Book which collected every strip.
-The book was script-only due to copyright issues.
+The book was script-only due to copyright issues and the low 72 dpi resolution of the sprite comics, which is well below the threshold for quality printing.
 It reached its initial goal on April 21.
+It was released exclusively on the CRWN Studios website.